-We will discuss filtering and colvolving with a difference operator.
+We will discuss filtering and convolving with a difference operator.

 We use the finite difference operator in the x and y to achieve partial differentials.
 These partials are used to compute the gradient magnitude image, all three of which are shown below:

-If we select a threshold, here jusdged to be about 30, and then bringing all non-zero values to one, we get the following edges:
+If we select a threshold, here judged to be about 30, and then bringing all non-zero values to one, we get the following edges:

-We now will smooth the input image with a gaussian filter before we apply the differential opperator.
+We now will smooth the input image with a Gaussian filter before we apply the differential operator.

-For this image, I used a guassian with a sigma = 3 and a size three times that of sigma:
+For this image, I used a Gaussian with a sigma = 3 and a size three times that of sigma:

 Blurring the image with this filter before applying the derivatives creates the following result: (Note that we had to change our thresholds to a lower value, 10, for these images)